Graduate School Admission

 Re-Enrollment

-All credential-seeking graduate students will be subject to the continuous enrollment policy.
+All degree-seeking graduate students will be subject to the continuous enrollment policy.
 Continuous graduate enrollment refers to the policy of requiring continuous registration of graduate students from original matriculation until all graduate degree requirements are met.
 Please refer to Registration Requirements under Policies Governing All Graduate Programs for complete details.

 A graduate student who takes an unauthorized break in registration by failing to maintain continuous enrollment or by failing to obtain regular or planned leave of absence will relinquish graduate standing in the university.
 Students who wish to have their graduate standing reinstated will be required to file an application for graduate admission and pay the application fee.
 Readmission is not guaranteed even if the student left in good standing.